| May 4, 2020 | Growing

 While a bag of organic potting soil from your local garden center will do the trick, you can also customize your own soil blend with relatively little effort.
 You might include things like worm castings, compost, coco fiber, or peat moss alongside perlite or loam for drainage.
 Ingredients like crab, blood, or kelp meal can add soluble hydrogen to help your indoor cannabis plants grow their best.

 If you just can’t get behind soil growing (or simply want to do something different), we suggest trying a hydroponic setup.
 Hydroponics are widely used by commercial growers and are surprisingly easy to set up in a home grow as well.

 Marijuana grown hydroponically tends to yield more flower more quickly compared to soil.
 It also allows you to add select nutrients directly to the water rather than risking disturbing the plant to add a solid fertilizer to soil.
-We find ready-made hydroponic kits (like the Atwater HydroPod) are well-suited to growing cannabis indoors at home.
+We find ready-made hydroponic kits (like the various-sized options available from GrowAce) are well-suited to growing cannabis indoors at home.

-If you want to make things as easy and fool-proof as possible, the Bud Grower Complete Indoor Hydroponic Grow Kit is two feet by two feet (plenty for two plants) and comes with literally everything you need.
+If you want to make things as easy and fool-proof as possible, the HID Hydro Complete Indoor Grow Tent System is two feet by four feet (perfect for small areas) and comes with literally everything you need.
 It’s a true starter pack for indoor hydroponic growing.

 LED Grow Lights for Indoor Use